 Math in Society is a free, open textbook.
-This book is a survey of contemporary mathematical topics, most non-algebraic, appropriate for a college-level topics course for liberal arts majors.
+This book is a survey of contemporary mathematical topics, most non-algebraic, appropriate for a college-level quantitative literacy topics course for liberal arts majors.
 The text is designed so that most chapters are independent, allowing the instructor to choose a selection of topics to be covered.
 Emphasis is placed on the applicability of the mathematics.
 Core material for each topic is covered in the main text, with additional depth available through exploration exercises appropriate for in-class, group, or individual investigation.
-This book is appropriate for Math 107 (Washington State Community Colleges common course number).
+This book is appropriate for Washington State Community Colleges' Math 107.

-In September 2012, am Edition 2 of the book was posted, followed by a typo fix and expansion edition 2.1 in November 2012, and a typo fix edition 2.2 in February 2013.
+In September 2012, am Edition 2 of the book was posted, followed by a few typo revisions.
+The current version is 2.3.
 The original 1st version is still available.
 Please check with your syllabus or instructor which edition you should be using.
 Any links of the form http://dlippman.imathas.com/mathinsociety/current/chapter.pdf will continue to reference the first edition of the book.

 |Chapter||Edition 1||Edition 2||Video Playlist|